MediaComem/comem-masrad-dfa/subjects/intro/README.md

 ### Travel Log

-This idea is somewhat inspired by the [Trip feature of TripAdvisor](https://fr.tripadvisor.ch/Trips/).
+This idea is somewhat inspired by the [Trip feature of TripAdvisor][tripadvisor].

 <img src='images/tripadvisor-trips.png' width='100%' />